 2. Remove door furniture

-Either remove door handles, hinges and brackets or use masking tape to cover them up.
+Either remove the garage door handles, hinges and brackets or use masking tape to cover them up.

 3. Sand and prep

 Sand the doors down.
 In the case of flaking metal garage doors, you might need a wire brush.
 For timber doors, a fine or medium grade sandpaper will do the job.
 Ensure there is no loose material left on the doors and wipe down again.

 Top Tip: If the paint is peeling badly, a putty knife is a handy tool to scrape the paint from the door quickly.

 Unless you are using a product that doubles up as a primer, begin by priming the doors.
 A large paintbrush (between 3in and 5in) is a good choice for this job – it is hard to get in between panels using a roller.
 Let dry completely having first checked for any paint runs.

 Paint the garage doors using a large brush, using a smaller model for the edges of the doors.
 It should not be necessary to remove the doors for painting, even in the case of ‘up and over’ designs.
 Paint from top to bottom in the case of vertical panel doors, or from the top then side-to-side with horizontal panels.
 Two coats will usually be required – allow to dry thoroughly between coats.

 Top tip: A 4-inch roller makes light work of painting the flat panels and as long as it is not overloaded with paint, it will create a smoother finish than a brush.

 Leave the doors to dry for at least 12 hours before using – or for the time stated on the paint you have chosen.

 Clean brushes using a solvent such as white spirit.